 You can view a TD JS SDK overview and installation walkthrough.
 Also review Implementation for GDPR for a description of the TD JS SDK function that helps you to comply with privacy regulations and requirements.

-You can read how about how to install TD JS SDK: Getting Started with Website Tracking.
+for more information on installing TD JS SDK see Getting Started with Website Tracking.
 As part of the instructions, Enable Tracking Events by Individual, is key to enabling tracking of first party cookies.

-The JS code for ssc server sets a cookie on the given subdomain as a parameter.
+The JS code for the server that will contain the cookie sets a cookie on the given subdomain as a parameter.
 The unique id for each end user visitor persists for 2 years, unless the user clears their cookies.

 When users re-visit the site later, they are recognized as the same user.

-Ensure your Treasure Data account is set up import data from your webpage.
+Ensure your Treasure Data account is set up to import data from your webpage.

 The following code example illustrates the parameters and functions that you configure on your website:

-Modify your Existing JS SDK to Establish Connection with td-ssc
+Modify Your Existing JS SDK to Establish a Connection

 Update the existing JS SDK coding on your website, adding the required parameters and functions.
 Refer to the preceding code example.

-Then, in Treasure Data, ensure that the database table that receives the first party cookie data, includes a column for the td_ssc_id.
+Then, in Treasure Data, ensure that the database table that receives the first party cookie data, includes a column for the td_ssc_id (see the following image).
 The column is required when events are being recorded into an existing table: